 Improve the way you breathe

-Correct breathing technique involves using the lower chest muscle (diaphragm) to take slow, deep breaths.
-Often with COPD, a habit of shallow breathing means only the top of the lungs fill with oxygen, adding to the feelings of breathlessness.
-Regular practicing of correct breathing technique will help you to breath more deeply and easily.
-Exercises can be taught by a physiotherapist or practice nurse.
-Learn breathing control Asthma Foundation (NZ).
+Correct breathing technique involves using your lower chest muscle (diaphragm) to take slow, deep breaths.
+This is called diaphragmatic breathing.
+Often people with COPD have a habit of shallow breathing.
+This means only the top of your lungs fills with oxygen, adding to your feelings of breathlessness.
+Practicing correct breathing technique regularly will help you to breathe more deeply and easily.

 Attend pulmonary rehabilitation